top of page

 WHOLE HOUSE FILTER

 This is expensive but an excellent investment especially if you're not planning on moving any time soon, as then you're then also covered for drinking and washing water!
-Whole house filters remove chlorine from the bath, shower and drinking water.
+Whole House Filters remove chlorine from the bath, shower and drinking water.

-I recommend running the bath water extremely hot at first, adding a tablespoon while the tap is running and then allowing the bath to cool (10-15 minutes) to allow more of the chlorine to dissipate via the steam.
+According to the San Francisco Public Utilities Commission, just 1,000 mg of vitamin C can neutralize the chlorine in a tub of bath water.
+I like Ascorbic acid (AA) or Sodium Ascorbate (SA) powders.
+I recommend running the bath water extremely hot at first, adding half a teaspoon while the tap is running and then allowing the bath to cool (10-15 minutes) to allow more of the chlorine to dissipate via the steam.
 Enter the bath when the water is comfortably warm.

 SWIMMING POOLS

 If you're sweaty or your skin isn't clean, have a quick shower first.
+Use goggles to help protect eyes from chlorine irritation.

 Apply a natural emollient such as shea butter or emu oil to form a barrier.